mikechau/react-primer-draft/README.md

 We render it to `#content`.

-Inside the `App` component its `render` could have an assortment of `components`.
+Inside the `App` component its `render` could have an assortment of components.
 Maybe it looks like this:

 ```js
 // App.jsx